adhilmd/TopologyCustomAnalysis/metaORF/readme.txt

-MetaORF was used to study the averaged enriched peak profile across all protein coding genes or specific set of genes with upstream  and downstream in the genome.
+MetaORF to study the averaged enriched peak profile across all protein coding genes or specific set of genes with upstream  and downstream in the genome.

 Required R packages:
 plyr